fujiwara/awslim/README.md

 # aws-sdk-client-go

-aws-sdk-client-go is a Go client CLI for AWS SDK services.
+aws-sdk-client-go is a Go client CLI for AWS services.

 This CLI is auto generated from the AWS SDK Go v2 service client.